msunji/2022-fsopen/part2/README.md

 - [x] Extract code that handles communication with the backend into its own module

 ## 2.17
-- [ ] Add delete entry function.
+- [x] Add delete entry function.
 Confirm action with the `window.confirm` method
+- Ran into a few errors here, and then realised I had forgotten to pass the id of the phonebook entry to be deleted.

 ## 2.18
 - [ ] If a number is added to an already existing user, replace the old number with the new number.
 HTTP PUT method is recommended.
 Again, user needs to confirm this action thru the `window.confirm` method